buildpacks/rfcs/text/0000-migrate-tests-from-slevine-spec.md

 ## Impact of Not Doing This

 If no migration occurs:
-- The project continues depending on an unmaintained framework (last release 2019)
+- Every buildpacks repo currently using `sclevine/spec` continues depending on an unmaintained framework (last release 2019)
-- Contributors continue facing an unfamiliar testing DSL
+- Contributors continue facing an unfamiliar testing DSL in each of those repos
 - IDE test integration remains suboptimal
-- The framework will eventually become incompatible with a future Go version, forcing an emergency migration under time pressure
+- The framework will eventually become incompatible with a future Go version, forcing an emergency migration across multiple repos simultaneously, under time pressure

 # Prior Art
 [prior-art]: #prior-art